minekube/connect/.web/docs/guide/index.md

 the plugin will ask the [Random Name Service](https://randomname.minekube.net/).

 **Related Guides:**

 - [Joining guide](/guide/joining) - Learn how to join endpoints.
 - [Advertising guide](/guide/advertising) - Learn about advertising your endpoints.
 - [Endpoint Domains guide](/guide/domains) - Learn how to use free domains for your endpoints.
 - [Offline Mode guide](/guide/offline-mode) - Learn how to allow offline mode players on your server.

 ## Connect Tunnels

-As soon as your server is started the [Connect Plugin](/guide/#the-connect-plugin) links with Connect networking services and players can start joining your Minecraft server even if it's running [locally on your PC](/guide/localhost).
+As soon as your server is started [Connectors](/guide/connectors/) link with Connect networking services and players can start joining your Minecraft server even if it's running [locally on your PC](/guide/localhost).